Radiation Forces and Torques on Janus Cylinders: Scattering Model and Radiation Force Formulation

-where primes denote the differentiation with respect to arguments.
-By substituting the total electric and magnetic fields into Eqs.\eqref{eq: stress tensor average}, \eqref{eq: force}, and \eqref{eq: torque}, and transforming from polar to Cartesian coordinates, we obtain the expressions for the radiation drag, lift, and torque as given in Eqs.\eqref{eq: drag}, \eqref{eq: lift}, and \eqref{eq: Torque}.
-Here, $\langle F_x \rangle$ represents the time-averaged radiation drag, $\langle F_y \rangle$ the radiation lift, and $\langle M_z \rangle$ the radiation torque, with all quantities expressed per unit length.
+\end{widetext} where primes denote differentiation with respect to the argument.
+By substituting the total electric and magnetic fields into Eqs.~\eqref{eq: stress tensor average}, \eqref{eq: force}, and \eqref{eq: torque}, and transforming from polar to Cartesian coordinates, the radiation drag, lift, and torque are obtained as: \begin{widetext}

+\end{widetext} where, $\langle F_x \rangle$ represents the time-averaged radiation drag, $\langle F_y \rangle$ the radiation lift, and $\langle M_z \rangle$ the radiation torque, with all quantities expressed per unit length.
+The non-dimensional forms of these quantities are defined as